The Zenith Military Connection

 Legend has is it that Alberto Santos-Dumont–one of the first men to fly in a fixed-wing aircraft–was enjoying a drink with his friend and watchmaker Louis Cartier in 1906 when he first commented on

-In diving, it used to be that having a reliable watch on you could be the difference between life and death.
-A device that could track how long you’d been underwater, help you calculate decompression stops to avoid the bends, and keep you aware of
+In diving, it used to be that having a reliable watch could be the difference between life and death.
+It was a device that could track how long you’d been underwater.
+It could help you calculate decompression stops.
+Plus, it kept you